 What is an eLearning development tool?

-Typically, an eLearning development tool is a software program designed to manipulate files and other raw material and convert them into online courses in specific file formats that can be consumed by end-users using an LMS platform.
+Typically, an eLearning development tool is a software program designed to manipulate files and other raw materials and convert them into online courses in specific file formats that can be consumed by end-users using an LMS platform.
 Some eLearning development tools are difficult to use but are extremely versatile in creating simulations and game elements to make training more immersive and engaging.
-Then there are other tools that are easy-to-use, but their use is limited to the display of information.
+Then there are other tools that are easy to use, but their use is limited to the display of information.
 Some eLearning development tools are specifically designed to create online courses and eLearning modules for training and education purposes.